viveksapkal2793/AuraTalk/README.md

-**Speech** is an online voice recorder that checks and helps you improve your pronunciation.
+**AuraTalk** is an online voice recorder that checks and helps you improve your pronunciation.

 Try it online at: https://speech.sege.dev